MudithaBo/IFTPREDICTOR/README.md

 to predict item responses by accounting for DIF effects in PROM items.

 ## Key Features
-- Detects **Uniform DIF**.
-- Predicts responses for new data based on trained IFT models.
+- Predicts item responses adjusted for Differential Item Functioning (DIF) using the IFT model

 ## Installation
 To install the package from GitHub: